-Amazon to close domestic marketplace business in China -sources | MarketScreener
+Amazon to close domestic marketplace business in China - sources | MarketScreener

 U.S. RETREAT

-The withdrawal of the world's largest online retailer - founded by the world's richest person - comes amid a broader e-commerce slowdown in China.
+The withdrawal of the world's largest online retailer - founded by Jeff Bezos, who later became the world's richest person - comes amid a broader e-commerce slowdown in China.
 Alibaba in January reported its lowest quarterly earnings growth since 2016, while JD.com is responding to the changing business environment with staff cuts.

 It also follows the Chinese e-commerce retreat of other big-name Western retailers.
-Wal-Mart Stores Inc sold its Chinese online shopping platform to JD.com in 2016 in return for a stake in JD.com to focus on its bricks-and-mortar stores.
+Walmart Inc sold its Chinese online shopping platform to JD.com in 2016 in return for a stake in JD.com to focus on its bricks-and-mortar stores.

-Similarly, the country appears to factor less in the global aspirations of fellow U.S. tech majors Netflix Inc, Facebook Inc and Alphabet Inc's Google, Pachter said.
+Similarly, the country appears to factor less in the global aspirations of fellow U.S. tech majors Netflix Inc, Facebook Inc and Alphabet Inc's Google, Wedbush Securities' Pachter said.

-Amazon bought Chinese online shopping website Joyo.com in 2004 for $75 million, rebranding the business in 2011 as Amazon China.
-But in a sign of Tmall's dominance, Amazon nevertheless opened an online store on the Alibaba site in 2015.
+Amazon bought Chinese online shopping website Joyo.com in 2004 for $75 million (£57.5 million), rebranding the business in 2011 as Amazon China.
+But in a sign of Tmall's dominance, Amazon opened an online store on the Alibaba site in 2015.

-The firm is still expanding aggressively in other countries, notably India, where it is contending with local rival Flipkart.
+Amazon is still expanding aggressively in other countries, notably India, where it is contending with local rival Flipkart.

 (Reporting by Jeffrey Dastin in SAN FRANCISCO, Cate Cadell and Pei Li in BEIJING, Kane Wu in HONG KONG and Josh Horwitz and Brenda Goh in SHANGHAI; Editing by Susan Thomas and Christopher Cushing)